spencertipping/ni/doc/cheatsheet_op.md

 Keep in mind that code written in any other language will not be portable and result in configuration headaches.
 For example, if you have a Ruby gem installed on your local machine and are able to run a `ni` spell on your local, you will have to install the same gem on your remote machine to use it over SSH.
 Moreover, if you want to run the same task on your Hadoop cluster, you'll have to have the gem installed on every node of the cluster

 When I need another language for its library, I'll usually create a copy of the (part of the) library that I need and add it to `ni` instead.

+## Binary Operations
+The primary use of binary operations is to operate on data that is most effectively represented in raw binary form (for example, `.wav` files).
+See the [binary docs](binary.md) until I figure out something useful.